 Simply having a shelter on your property is fine for protecting your family from a storm, but what will you do if that storm lasts for an extended period of time?

 It’s up to you to decide how prepared you want to be.
-Below, we take a look at what you should keep in your storm shelter for both the short and long terms.
+Below, we take a look at what to take to your storm shelter for both the short and long terms.

 Clothes & Blankets - You will want to stay warm and that could mean keeping an extra set of clothes, towels and blankets in your shelter.
 This is especially important if your tornado shelter entrance is located outside of your home, since you may have to travel through bad weather to get to your shelter and you don’t want to spend all night locked up in a small room while you’re wet and cold.

 Lighting - No one wants to be stuck in the dark!
-Make sure to pack flashlights and batteries.
+Make sure to bring flashlights and batteries to your storm shelter.
 Even if you have your shelter wired for regular lights you can’t count on the power staying on.
 Lamps are good for lighting the shelter while flashlights will prepare you for leaving if you have to.
 Be careful when storing batteries because they can corrode with time and begin to leak acid.

 First Aid – This is another important essential.
 While you want to get out of danger as soon as possible, there’s a chance you may get injured on your way to the shelter.
 If that happens you don’t want to be stuck waiting for a storm to pass to get your bandages and disinfectant, so make sure your shelter is always equipped with a well-stocked first aid kit.